Burmese Way to Socialism: Ideological features

 The subsequent discussion of the nature of ownership, planning and development strategy in Burma between 1962 and the mid-1970s indicates that while Burma formally established the structures of a socialist economy, it did not effectively implement those structures.
 Furthermore, since the mid-1970s due to economic failure, Burma had to accept policies that imply more private activity, including foreign investment.

 According to a 1981 scholarly analysis, "there is little evidence that Burma either is now, or is in the process of becoming a socialist society".
 The study also stated that "the leadership, although demonstrating a certain social concern, clearly lacks the ability and the will necessary to build a socialist society".

+Especially after the 1990s, ethnic activists referred to General Ne Win's policies of the 1960s as "Burmanization."
+This term referred to the policies of the Burmese Road to Socialism, with its emphasis on Burmese culture, military control, and Burmese Buddhism.
+Such critique claimed that Burmese Road to Socialism policies were an attempt to "Burmanize" the substantial ethnic populations of Myanmar via a nationalized school system, popular culture and the military.
+In the context of Burmanization, military officers supervised the spread of Burmeses language, culture, and Buddhism.
+Resistance to such policies resulted in ethnic insurgencies, and violent responses of the Burmese military known as "Four Cuts" policies, denial of citizenship to groups like the Rohingya.